30 Days Sober – What To Expect When You Quit Drinking

 Let’s get a little wonky with some psychology, shall we?

-The Stockdale Paradox is named after James Stockdale who was a prisoner of war in Vietnam for seven years.
-During that time he experienced physical and psychological torture that you and I can only imagine.
+The Stockdale Paradox is named after James Stockdale, a prisoner of war in Vietnam for seven years.
+During that time, he experienced physical and psychological torture that you and I can only imagine.

 Yet, he survived.